svalenti52/Digital_Dice/README.md

     Associated files: dishwasher.cpp and dishwasher2.cpp.

 Chapter 2.
-Will Lil and Bill Meet at the Malt Shop? <br>
+Will Lil and Bill Meet at the Malt Shop?

     Problem: What is the probability the Lil and Bill will meet at the malt shop if they agree to meet within a 1/2 hour window (say 3:30 to 4:00) but with the